TjarkG/biosphere-monitor/README.md

 # Getting started with the Biosphere monitor command line tool

+Get the repository and all its dependencys by running `/bin/bash -c "$(curl -fsSL  https://raw.githubusercontent.com/TjarkG/biosphere-monitor/main/Shell/install.sh)"`

 The Command line interface is started with `./biosphere`, followed by a Port number (e.g. `/dev/ttyUSB0`) and optinal arguments, which can ocure in any order, listed below: